Delaware • New Jersey • Pennsylvania

 - Provide advanced hydrologic services to meet stakeholder needs

 In 2012, NOAA reached out to the DRBC to assist the IWRSS federal partner agencies to convene a group of basin stakeholders to learn about the hydrologic services IWRSS can provide, identify key gaps that IWRSS might fill to inform water resources decision making, and discuss possible demonstration projects to build capacity for integrated water resources management in the Delaware River Basin.
 DRBC hosted a forum to discuss IWRSS in December 2012.
-In April 2013, the IWRSS federal partner agencies invited basin stakeholders to complete an online survey seeking input to articulate and prioritize water resources information needs and to identify information gaps.
-The information learned from this survey will help shape the future direction of IWRSS and the design of a pilot project in the region.

 - IWRSS Information Sheet (pdf 138 KB)